awwaiid/aztraffic.school/content/index.md

 Currently, we have 9 locations in the valley: Goodyear, Tolleson, Glendale, Surprise, Tempe, Mesa Gateway, Gilbert, Chandler, and Queen Creek.
 Other places are in the works 😊

-Our next class is on Friday, January 3rd

 **CALL US at <a href="tel:6233351555">(623) 335-1555</a> for the current available classes and to get scheduled.
 We'll be happy to go over everything live on the phone!**

 <hr class="m-5" />